Jerry O'Neil (racing driver)

 Jerry O'Neil (born March 28, 1956) is an American retired NASCAR driver from Auburn, New York.
 He competed in sixteen NASCAR Winston Cup Series races in his career between 1990 and 1993.

-His last start in Winston Cup was in 1993, at the second Charlotte event.
-O'Neil was also a frequent competitor in the Automobile Racing Club of America (ARCA).
+O'Neil's last start in Winston Cup was in 1993, at the second Charlotte event.
+He was also a frequent competitor in the Automobile Racing Club of America (ARCA).

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)